 - Multimedia devices connected to your computer: Multiple multimedia devices such as TVs or other screens to broadcast to can trigger this problem and we recommend you remove them in Devices and Printers.

-Here are 3 fixes that have helped other users resolve the orange screen of death issue.
+Here are 3 fixes that have helped other users resolve the Orange blank screen of death issue.

 Fix 1 is a step that allows you to log into Windows if you cannot boot into Windows normally.